Ghanaian bat henipavirus: GhV entry

 The Fusion protein F is synthesized as an inactive precursor F0 form before being cleaved by cellular proteases into the active form upon attachment by the G protein to the ephrin receptor.
 All domains of the fusion protein are conserved by NiV, HeV, and GhV as the protein contains a fusion cleavage sequence, fusion peptide, and the transmembrane anchor domain.

 The least understood element of the entry of GhV into the cell is the association between the attachment protein G and the fusion protein F. Therefore, two models have been established for the entry of this virus: The "clamp" model and the "provocateur" model.
-In the "clamp" model the F protein is activated by the removal of an inhibiter upon clamping of the attachment protein to the cell surface receptor.
+In the "clamp" model the F protein is activated by the removal of an inhibitor upon clamping of the attachment protein to the cell surface receptor.
 The "provocateur" model highlights a positive conformational change of the F protein upon the attachment of protein G to the cells surface receptor.
 In either case the F protein is somehow activated by the attachment of the G protein to the cells surface receptor causing a release of the fusion peptide allowing the virus to be brought into the cell through endocytosis.

 While this process is highly efficient in HeV and NiV leading to a broad tropism and effective infection of the virus within the host GhV exhibits a less than effective entry process.
 While HeV and NiV have strong fusion activity with a variety of host cells, GhV is restricted to a limited host range and only replicates in certain bat cells.
 This has been shown to be a result of an insufficient expression of GhV attachment protein G on the virus's surface.
 With less attachment protein present the efficiency of cell-cell viral-mediated fusion would be less than optimal for viral transmission.
 Furthermore, lower expression of the G protein would limit its interaction with fusion protein F limiting the virus's capabilities of fusing with the host cell membrane reducing its capability for cellular entry via receptor-mediated endocytosis.
 In addition, a slight change in the cytoplasmic domain showed a limiting in the G proteins capabilities of activating the fusion protein F upon attachment to host cellular membrane receptor ephrin-B2.
 Therefore, GhV is and has been limited to its innate reservoir of bat species limiting its zoonotic potential to infect other animals and humans.